-• If a student has received formal Recorded Warnings on cedar and continues to breach the Student Code of Conduct

-- A member of staff places the student on a Stage 1 Intervention via Cedar. - Expectations outlined within the contract on cedar. - A monitoring period is set.

-- If the student successfully meets the expectations agreed the monitoring period will end when agreed. - Failure to meet the expectations within the intervention will result an escalation to a Stage 2 intervention. - Any further concerns regarding conduct will result in a student being immediately being monitored on at least a Stage 2 intervention.
+When will this be used?
+If a student has received formal Recorded Warnings on cedar and continues to breach the Student Code of Conduct Stage 1 How does it work?
+A member of staff places the student on a Stage 1 Intervention via Cedar.
+Expectations outlined within the contract on cedar.
+A monitoring period is set.
+Next steps If the student successfully meets the expectations agreed the monitoring period will end when agreed.
+Failure to meet the expectations within the intervention will result an escalation to a Stage 2 intervention.
+Any further concerns regarding conduct will result in a student being immediately being monitored on at least a Stage 2 intervention.
 Please note: Once a student has been on a Stage 1 intervention within the academic year, any further concerns regarding behaviour will result in being monitored on Stage 2.

-- Failure to meet expectations whilst being monitored on a Stage 1 intervention. - Further 'Formal Recorded Warnings' regarding conduct being given when already having been monitored on a Stage 1 Intervention.

-- Head of Faculty, Progress Tutor, Senior Progress Tutor issues a Stage 2 Formal Behaviour and Conduct Action and records on cedar the expectations for the active monitoring period. - Expectations outlined on cedar. - A monitoring period is set. - Parent/carer meeting to be arranged if required.

-- If the student successfully meets the expectations agreed the monitoring period will end when agreed. - Failure to meet the expectations within the intervention will result an escalation to a Stage 3 intervention.

-Please note: Once a student has been on a Stage 2 intervention within the academic year, any further concerns regarding behaviour will result in being monitored on Stage 3.

-- Failure to meet expectations whilst being monitored on a Stage 2 intervention. - Further 'Formal Recorded Warnings' regarding conduct being given when already having been monitored on a Stage 2 Intervention.

-- Head of Faculty, Progress Tutor, Senior Progress Tutor issues a Stage 3 Formal Behaviour and Conduct Action and records on cedar the expectations for the active monitoring period. - Expectations outlined on cedar. - A monitoring period is set. - · Parent/carer meeting to be arranged if required.

-Next steps:

-- If the student successfully meets the expectations agreed the monitoring period will end when agreed. - Failure to meet the expectations within the intervention will result an escalation to a Stage 4 intervention.

-Please note: Once a student has been on a Stage 3 intervention within the academic year, any further concerns regarding behaviour will result in being monitored on Stage 4.
+ss Tutor When will this be used?
+Failure to meet expectations whilst being monitored on a Stage 1 intervention.
+Further 'Formal Recorded Warnings' regarding conduct being given when already having been monitored on a Stage 1 Intervention.
+Stage 2 Progress Tutor, Senior Progress Tutor How does it work?
+Head of Faculty, Progress Tutor, Senior Progress Tutor issues a Stage 2 Formal Behaviour and Conduct Action and records on cedar the expectations for the active monitoring period.
+Expectations outlined on cedar.
+A monitoring period is set.
+Parent/carer meeting to be arranged if required. of Faculty, F Next steps If the student successfully meets the expectations agreed the monitoring period will end when agreed.
+Failure to meet the expectations within the intervention will result an escalation to a Stage 3 intervention.
+Head Please note: Once a student has been on a Stage 2 intervention within the academic year, any further concerns regarding behaviour will result in being monitored on Stage 3. or Progress Tutor When will this be used?
+Failure to meet expectations whilst being monitored on a Stage 2 intervention.
+Further 'Formal Recorded Warnings' regarding conduct being given when already having been monitored on a Stage 2 Intervention.
+Seni Seni How does it work?
+Head of Faculty, Progress Tutor, Senior Progress Tutor issues a Stage 3 Formal Behaviour and Conduct Action and records on cedar the expectations for the active monitoring period.
+Expectations outlined on cedar.
+A monitoring period is set.
+Parent/carer meeting to be arranged if required.
+Stage Next steps: If the student successfully meets the expectations agreed the monitoring period will end when agreed.
+Failure to meet the expectations within the intervention will result an escalation to a Stage 4 intervention.
+T Please note: Once a student has been on a Stage 3 intervention within the academic year, any further concerns regarding behaviour will result in being monitored on Stage 4.

+When will this be used?